 If you need a fast-acting, liquid fertilizer, pick the Simple Lawn Solutions Liquid Fertilizer.
 This liquid fertilizer comes in a well-designed and easy-to-use application bottle and provides your lawn with the perfect blend of nutrients that it needs to thrive.

-If you want to keep the spend under $25, choose any of our budget-friendly choices shown above.
-We have included a budget-friendly option for all three of the main types of fertilizer.
+If you want to keep the price under $25, choose any of our budget-friendly choices shown above.
+We have included a budget-friendly option for all three main types of fertilizer.

 The dream of a greener and healthier lawn is not that far away.
-With some education into what your lawn needs nutritionally, you will be able to find a fertilization method that will work best for your unique lawn helping it reach its fullest potential.
+With some education about what your lawn needs nutritionally, you will be able to find a fertilization method that will work best for your unique lawn helping it reach its fullest potential.